FFI

 memcmp(CData|string $ptr1, CData|string $ptr2, int $size)

-Compares $size bytes from memory area $ptr1 and $ptr2.
+Compares $size bytes from the memory areas $ptr1 and $ptr2.

 static void